 Mind you, Tukhachevsky was a brutal murderer and ended up being murdered by Stalin, but it’s really not that different from your girlfriend giving you the stinkeye, right?
 Right?

 There is an unpleasantly defensive three page excursus about how Binet can write well about Prague because he has no chip on his shoulder like exiled writers, so he’s free to imagine whatever, like, in his case, Prague, the city „vers où tout mon être aspire“.
-The inspiration for this chapter is an interview by Marjane Satrapi who points out that for herself and for exiled writers like Kundera, home is the place that rings most true in their writing, and the parisian novelist Binet makes sure no-one would suspect him of being in any way indebted to the place he lives in and comes from even though half the book is about the author’s work in the present tense (not clear, some link word is missing, I think).
-I’m sorry if I sound snarky or mean, but it’s just so hard to discuss this book.
+The inspiration for this chapter is an interview by Marjane Satrapi who points out that for herself and for exiled writers like Kundera, home is the place that rings most true in their writing, and the Parisian novelist Binet makes sure no-one would suspect him of being in any way indebted to the place he lives in and comes from – even though half the book is about the author’s work in his Parisian present.
 The project is commendable, a lot of its concerns of it are, as well, and I do understand the difference between being a survivor and someone born many decades after the war.
-Binet is right to be uneasy about writing about things he did not experience and thus preferring to cling to the facts.
-But he ends up too defensive and too tone deaf and too self-congratulatory.
-The book as a whole is horribly bloated and undisciplined, which is not helped by the fact that the author is no master of prose.
+Binet is absolutely right to be uneasy about writing about things he did not experience – something many writers like Littell or, God forbid, Bernhard Schlink, should have given a moment of thought – and thus preferring to cling to the facts.
+But he ends up too self absorbed, too tone deaf and too self-congratulatory.
+I’ve said it before but it bears repeating: HHhH is less a book about WWII than a book about Laurent Binet, Clever Man About Town.
+As a result, the book as a whole is bloated and undisciplined, which is not helped by the fact that the author is no master of prose.

 I want to close this review by recommending a third book that touches on the topic: it’s Écorces by Georges Didi-Huberman.
 Didi-Huberman’s books are books about observing the world, about making sense of smaller parts of it aesthetically and morally.
 He wrote an utterly amazing book about ballet, and several books that touch on the Shoah. Écorces is a series of observations centered on objects that he himself photographed on a visit to Auschwitz-Birkenau in 2011.
 It’s a short book, but I feel that Didi-Huberman managed to succeed where Binet failed: writing persuasively and selflessly about being so far removed from the events he is attempting to write about yet attempting to still write about them.
 What’s more, Didi-Huberman is a fantastic writer of lean, precise, luminous prose.
 Yes, Écorces is about the person Didi-Huberman who walked through what’s left of that horrible place, but he clearly talks to us about – to use the earlier Semprun quote – „au nom des choses qui sont arrivées”.
 Didi-Huberman values the silence that allows us to remember.
 To quote Shoshana Felman: „the Holocaust [is] the very figure of a silence […] which our very efforts at remembering […] only reenact and keep repeating, but which a certain silent mode of testimony can translate and thus make us remember”.
 Of the three books that this review has discussed, only Écorces really offers the space and thoughfulness for remembrance, the opportunity to let history and our moral understanding of it fill the darkness of memory.
 Littel’s loudness is just as shocking as Binet’s effete ponderousness is annoying, but Didi-Huberman finds the right notes to make history sing.
 His project, however, is also much, much smaller in scope, and there is someting to be said for loud, powerful statements as well.
 The mere fact that all three books are vocal and upfront about the problems inherent in writing about atrocity is encouraging.
 And all three books are well worth reading, though for different reasons.